versionone/api-examples/rest/apis-walkthrough.md

 You'll step through seven brief exercises to complete this walkthrough.
 Each one builds upon knowledge gained in the previous one.

 * Exercise 1: Understand the REST Data API fundamentals
-* Exercise 2: Find a Scope (Project) OID Token in VersionOne LifeCycle's UI
+* Exercise 2: Find a Scope (Project) OID Token in the UI
 * Exercise 3: Query a Scope for specific attributes
 * Exercise 4: Create your own Story (Backlog Item) within a Scope
 * Exercise 5: Query your Story